-This Greenwich Village tradition was founded by Jackson Pollock and Willem DeKooning, who in 1931 began hawking their paintings in the neighborhood’s park.
-Today, the biannual Washington Square Outdoor Art Exhibit features art (fine arts, photography, sculpture, and crafts) from around the globe.
+This Greenwich Village tradition was founded by Jackson Pollock and Willem de Kooning, who began hawking their paintings in the neighborhood’s park in 1931.
+Today, the biannual Washington Square Outdoor Art Exhibit features art (fine arts, photography, sculpture and crafts) from around the globe.
 Locals can attend the display – and spot the next Alice Neel and Beauford Delaney, both former exhibitors here – at no cost.

 Restaurant, American, Contemporary

 A favorite kids’ menu staple gets a grown-up twist at Sticky’s The Finger Joint, where fried and grilled chicken tenders are served in inventive flavors like salted caramel pretzel and wasabi-ginger.
 The menu of graduated snacks features elevated classics like truffle fries and the popular fried green beans.
 Its late-night hours and familiar flavorful dishes make Sticky’s a great nightcap spot for kids at heart.

 Catch the independent, foreign and documentary films everyone is talking about at IFC Center.
 Past offerings have included a festival dedicated to Australian horror and a complete retrospective of Japan’s Studio Ghibli.
 Tip: A gamble on any of the center’s unfamiliar titles pays off thanks to its five state-of-the-art cinemas and gourmet snacks menu.

 Frequent unannounced celebrity guests make Comedy Cellar one of New York City’s most popular comedy clubs.
 Come for sets from The Daily Show, Inside Amy Schumer and Broad City alums, and stay for surprise appearances by Jerry Seinfeld, Aziz Ansari, Dave Chapelle and Chris Rock.